python/cpython/Doc/reference/expressions.rst

    single: operator; + (plus)
    single: + (plus); binary operator

 The ``+`` (addition) operator yields the sum of its arguments.
-The arguments must either both be numbers or both be sequences of the same type.
-In the former case, the numbers are converted to a common type and then added together.
-In the latter case, the sequences are concatenated.
+The arguments must either both be numbers or both be sequences of the same type, or either of them must be a custom object that overrides :meth:`add` or :meth:`radd` respectively.
+In the first case, the numbers are converted to a common type and then added together.
+In the second case, the sequences are concatenated.

 .. index::
    single: subtraction